Kenneth Gaw: Career

-In 1994, Gaw joined Pioneer Global Group, a company founded by his late father and chaired by his mother.
+In 1994, Gaw joined Pioneer Global Group, a publicly listed company on the Hong Kong Stock Exchange involved in property investment and development, which was founded by his late father and chaired by his mother.
+Under his leadership, the company restructured its operations, leading to the partial privatization of its banking and shipping assets, as well as its U.S. real estate portfolio.

 Gaw is the managing director of Pioneer Global Group.
 Gaw owns 10% of Pioneer Global.

-Gaw is the president and managing principal of Gaw Capital Partners, and a director of Dusit Thani, Home Inns and the Hong Kong Thailand Business Council.
+Gaw is the president and managing principal of Gaw Capital Partners, which he co-founded with his two siblings, and has more than US$33 billion of assets under management.
+He is also a director of Dusit Thani, Home Inns and the Hong Kong Thailand Business Council.

 In 2015, the Gaw family had an estimated net worth of US$1.5 billion.

 Personal life

 Kenneth Gaw and his wife, Patricia, have three sons.
+He was awarded “Outstanding Entrepreneur” by Capital Entrepreneur in 2017.